 Michael Finnissy was born in London on 17 March 1946.
 He studied composition in London and Rome.
 His brilliance as a pianist matches his reputation as a composer.
-CDs of Finnissy playing his own music and of Finnissy as an arranger of Gershwin's music have been reviewed in this magazine.
+CDs of Finnissy playing his own music and of Finnissy as an arranger of Gershwin's music were reviewed in Music & Vision Magazine.

 CD Spotlight.
 Fascinating Work - Grieg and Finnissy for piano quintet, heard by Robert Anderson. '... the whole disc is an unexpected serendipity.'

 CD Spotlight.
 Consummate Skill - Music for newly designed oboes impresses Patric Standford. '... as fascinating and challenging as it is revelatory.'

 DVD Spotlight.
 Seen and Heard - Modern music from the Kreutzer Quartet, reviewed by Howard Smith. '... whimsical, fickle and modernistic ...'